yawut/ProgrammingOnTheU/tutorial/Chapter 1.md

 On macOS, if you have [Homebrew](https://brew.sh/) or [MacPorts](https://macports.org/) installed, you can install it using the respective command line tools.
 Otherwise, CMake is available as a graphical installer from https://cmake.org/download/ (scroll down to "Binary distributions").

+Windows users will install CMake in Step 3.

 ### Step 2: Install the devkitPro package manager
 The devkitPPC compiler toolchain is part of a larger set of software programs called devkitPro, which provides toolchains for development of homebrew for platforms such as the Nintendo 3DS, Switch, GameCube and Wii, as well as others.
 As such, devkitPro has its own package manager, `dkp-pacman`, which can be installed relatively easily, and can be used to configure the development environment to your liking.

 For people using macOS or a Debian-based GNU/Linux distribution (e.g. Ubuntu, Raspbian) `dkp-pacman` can be installed by downloading and running the installer from its [download page](https://github.com/devkitPro/pacman/releases/latest).
 For other GNU/Linux distributions (especially Arch), you may already have the standard `pacman` installed, or you may be able to install `pacman`, which can be configured to read from the devkitPro repositories, as per the instructions on the [devkitPro wiki](https://devkitpro.org/wiki/devkitPro_pacman).
+For Windows users, a [graphical installer is available](https://github.com/devkitPro/installer/releases/latest).
+You don't need to select any of the "<console> development" options when installing.
+From here on out, use "msys2" from your Start Menu to run commands.

 ### Step 3: Install devkitPPC and other tools
 Now that `dkp-pacman` is installed (or you've configured `pacman` to search the devkitPro repositories) make sure that the list of packages is up-to-date.